 In accordance with state law, all Canyons District volunteers must submit a Volunteer Application, which can be found on the District’s website and completed by following the prompts.
 Because it can take up to 72 hours for applications to be processed, it’s recommended that prospective volunteers apply well in advance of their scheduled volunteer shift.

-This year, in line with Utah Department of Health guidelines, volunteers will also be asked to show proof that they’ve been inoculated against COVID-19, or show proof of a negative COVID-19 test within 48 hours of the day they intend to volunteer.
-Those who intend to volunteer regularly or over a long period of time will need to re-test every 14 calendar days.
+This year, in line with Utah Department of Health guidelines, volunteers will also be asked to show proof that they’ve been inoculated against COVID-19, or show proof of a negative COVID-19 test.
+Those who intend to volunteer regularly or over a long period of time will need to test every 14 calendar days.

 “They can bring their vaccination card or test results to the Main Office of their child’s school,” said Canyons Public Engagement Coordinator Susan Edwards.